robinrodricks/vue3-touch-events/README.md

 ## Zoom

-These zooming events are provided by this library.

-**All these are mobile-only as they required multi-touch (at least 2 fingers) to work.**
+These zooming events are provided by this library. **These are mobile-only as they require multi-touch (at least 2 fingers) to trigger.**

 | <div style="width:200px">Event</div>     | Behaviour          |
 | ---------------------------------------- | ------------------ |